 The Pediatric Ophthalmology/Orthoptic Department is a two-dimensional department whose services deal primarily with children's eye problems.
 However, since strabismus and binocular/sensory problems are also seen in adults, especially with a growing geriatric population, a significant number of adult patients are seen as well.

-The Pediatric Ophthalmology, Strabismus and Specialty Testing Service at The New York Eye and Ear Infirmary has a strong reputation for quality care, accommodating approximately 5,600 patients per year.
+The Pediatric Ophthalmology, Strabismus and Specialty Testing Service at New York Eye and Ear Infirmary of Mount Sinai (NYEE) has a strong reputation for quality care, accommodating approximately 5,600 patients per year.
 Patients referred to the service by private ophthalmologists in the region include adults as well as children with binocular problems (diplopia, amblyopia and post cataract binocular problems).
 Clinic patient referrals present with a wide variety of ocular disorders related to systemic problems that have required both medical and surgical treatment.

 An increasing number of congenital cataracts have been referred to the Service and we have been active in working with IOLAB in a core program of using intraocular lenses in children.
 A clinic for Pediatric Glaucoma has been developed with the Glaucoma Service in order to provide a more comprehensive treatment to children with this condition.
 Continued screening of children with learning disabilities has been performed using a screening test developed at the nearby Albert Einstein School of Medicine.